CsBigDataHub/working-with-vim/pages/recording.md

 ## Recording in Register

+<span class="sidenote">Since recording are saved to a register, and registers persist between Vim sessions.
+Your recordings persist between Vim sessions.</span>

 As mentioned above, your recordings are stored as commands in the registers.
 This allows you to see what is recorded by using the `:registers` command to view all registers.
-Additionally, you can copy a set of commands to a register and then replay them.
+Additionally, if you copy the characters that make up a command to a register, you can replay them.

-You can prove this by copying the text `oText from Register` to a register and replay.
+For example, copy the text `oText from Register` to a register and replay.
 Note: the `o` is for append after, it is the command to enter into INSERT mode.

-Here's the example yanking text to register using `"byy`, confirming the text is there, and then replaying using `@b`.
+Here's the example yanking the above text to register using `"byy`, confirming the text is there, and then replaying using `@b`.

 <figure><asciinema-player src="/a/casts/vim/recording2.cast" font-size="large" cols="58" rows="15"></asciinema-player><figcaption>Recording example</figcaption></figure>